ibm-cloud-docs/event-notifications/en-test-destination.md

 6. IBM Cloud Functions
 7. IBM Cloud Object Storage

-By following the steps outlined below, you will be able to quickly and efficiently ensure the integrity of your connections.
+By using the following outlined steps, you can quickly and efficiently ensure the integrity of your connections.

 ## 1. Prerequisites
 {: #en-test-destination-prereqs}